flathub/org.qutebrowser.qutebrowser/Home.md

 outside of the sandbox, and even connect the standard streams from the spawned application to its own process, which runs inside the sandbox.

-It's should be noted that environment of the spawned host or Flatpak applications is not inherited from the qutebrowser Flatpak instance, nor from the process that started the qutebrowser app.
+It should be noted that the environment of the spawned host or Flatpak applications is not inherited from the qutebrowser Flatpak instance, nor from the process that started the qutebrowser app.
 Instead, the environment inherited from the systemd user unit `flatpak-session-helper.service`.